tripattern/howtos/reactNative.md

 * Install nodeJs and npm
 ```
 npm install create-react-native-app # I don't do global ever...
-# Create a bash scrip to run the node script in node_modules/.bin folder
 ```
+* Create a bash script to run the node script in node_modules/.bin folder